Ratkiller446/Minesweeper/README.md

 # Suckless Minesweeper

-+A minimalist implementation of the classic Minesweeper game inspired by the Suckless and Less Retarded Software (LRS) philosophies, using a Battleship-style board approach for simplicity and reuse of proven patterns.
+A minimalist implementation of the classic Minesweeper game inspired by the Suckless and Less Retarded Software (LRS) philosophies, using a Battleship-style board approach for simplicity and reuse of proven patterns.

-+## Philosophy
+## Philosophy

-+

-+This implementation follows principles of extreme minimalism and the suckless way of software development:
+This implementation follows principles of extreme minimalism and the suckless way of software development:

-+

-+- **Minimalist**: Single compilation unit, no external dependencies beyond standard C library
+- **Minimalist**: Single compilation unit, no external dependencies beyond standard C library

-+- **Simple**: Does one thing well - provides Minesweeper gameplay
+- **Simple**: Does one thing well - provides Minesweeper gameplay

-+- **Reusable**: Uses Battleship-style board approach for proven simplicity +- **Hackable**: Easy to modify and customize by editing source code
+- **Reusable**: Uses Battleship-style board approach for proven simplicity
+- **Hackable**: Easy to modify and customize by editing source code

-+- **Self-contained**: Just compile and run, no configuration files needed
+- **Self-contained**: Just compile and run, no configuration files needed

-+- **Portable**: Written in C99 for maximum compatibility
+- **Portable**: Written in C99 for maximum compatibility

 ## Features